Molkobahn/spellbookCLI/README.md

 close: closes the spellbook<br/>

-spells {level}: searches for spells. filter by spell level with the optional argument<br/>
+spells {level}{school}: searches for spells. filter by spell level and/or school with the optional arguments<br/>